| 1 of 12 | The Outdoor Beach Pool at the Barcelo Capella Beach Resort | Full Screen | View All 413 Photos |

 Kid-friendly options like burgers and fries are available, but the burgers are typically swimming in a pool of tomato sauce.
 Individual pizza slices are piled up in a tray, but they look like the frozen kind, as if they were popped into the oven for about a half-hour too long.

-For dinner, a decent standby is the made-to-order pasta station, which includes four kinds of pasta and four sauces, plus an assortment of toppings such as ham, onions, tomatoes, and, during my visit, moldy Parmesan cheese.
+For dinner, a decent standby is the made-to-order pasta station, which includes four kinds of pasta and four sauces, plus an assortment of toppings such as ham, onions, tomatoes, and (sometimes moldy) Parmesan cheese.
 For most guests, the pasta bar is the go-to choice -- there is always a line of at least five people waiting to be served.

-Chez Fontaine, a French à la carte restaurant that's on-site, but not a part of the all-inclusive package, offers a slightly improved menu, but not by much.
+There are also three a la cartes.
+Chez Fontaine, a French restaurant, is not a part of the all-inclusive package and offers a slightly improved menu, but not by much.
 Many of its menu items end up in the buffet the next day.
+El Bohio serves Dominican fare while Las Olas serves dishes beachside.
+The views are nice, but the same can't usually be said about the food.

 Barflys should avoid the artificial-tasting tropical cocktails (all made with generic liquor).
 Stick to the Presidente beer, or dish out a couple more dollars for top-shelf alcohol.

 The all-inclusive cocktails at Barcelo Capella are some of the worst in the D.R.
 Premade mixes stand in for fresh juices and the only liquor included in the price of the room comes from generic brands otherwise not available in stores.
-I saw the industrial jug of fruit-juice concentrate regularly hauled out and poured into the slushy machines, which churned out a syrupy-sweet pina colada.
-A bar menu with a wide selection of cocktails rests on every table, but I highly recommend keeping the orders simple.
-When I asked for a Bloody Mary, the bartender looked stumped and after a few minutes sheepishly pushed across the table what tasted like a V8 with well vodka.
+The industrial jug of fruit-juice concentrate is regularly hauled out and poured into the slushy machines, which churned out a syrupy-sweet pina colada.
+A bar menu with a wide selection of cocktails rests on every table, but it would be better to keep the orders simple.
 Fortunately, the always cold Presidente draft never disappoints.
-Or pay a couple more bucks for top-shelf liquor: Dewar's, Tanqueray, Absolut, Stoli, and Smirnoff are offered at any of the bars for an extra $2.
-After-dinner liqueurs like Bailey's and Kahlua are also available and run $2 to $3.
+Or pay a couple more bucks for top-shelf liquor: Dewar's, Tanqueray, Absolut, Stoli, and Smirnoff are offered at any of the five bars for an extra charge.
+After-dinner liqueurs like Bailey's and Kahlua are also available.

 Rooms are dirty and ant-ridden, and the dank bathrooms aren't much better.
 Toilets are known to leak.

 In-room ant colonies and barely cleaned surfaces make these rooms thoroughly unpleasant.
-The hallways may be clean and the thick wooden door frames are a nice touch, but I couldn’t find a single guest who was satisfied with his or her room.
-My hot, damp room had a significant number of ants living in the corner.
-At the end of the night, I found ants crawling on my laptop, on the TV, and all over one of the double beds -- the only safe zone was the other double bed (and just barely).
-My room was in the 4000 section of the resort; these rooms are supposedly the best, which isn’t saying much.
+The hallways may be clean and the thick wooden door frames are a nice touch, but not a single guest was satisfied with his or her room.
+Oyster's hot, damp room had a significant number of ants living in the corner.
+At the end of the night, they were found crawling on the laptop, on the TV, and all over one of the double beds -- the only safe zone was the other double bed (and just barely).

 Beds are covered with thin, teal comforters.
-In my room, the dust ruffles frayed at the seams and were edged in dirt.
-The half-lamps plastered on the cantaloupe-colored wall were molding around the edges.
+The dust ruffles are frayed at the seams and edged in dirt.
+The half-lamps plastered on the cantaloupe-colored wall are molding around the edges.
 It's possible the lampshade on the dresser had already been replaced -- it still had plastic wrapping on it.
 Classy.

-The Daewoo television, which had a few English stations like CNN and ESPN, was covered in handprints from either greasy foods or greasy sunscreen.
+The Daewoo television, which had a few English stations like CNN and ESPN, is covered in handprints from either greasy foods or greasy sunscreen.

 Housekeeping must've been asked to ration the sodas and water in the free minibar -- only two Cokes and two bottles of much-needed water.